h6y3/cis44f-lab-reports/README.md

 ## Acknowledgments

-- Created for CIS44F (Linux System Administration) at De Anza College
+- Created for CIS44F (Introduction to Big Data Analytics) at De Anza College
 - Summer 2025 semester
 - Built with ReportLab and Pillow for professional PDF generation